Once tortured in Iranian jail, ex-Marine fights spy claims - WTMJ

 But payday never arrived, leaving Hekmati to wonder why.

-The answer has finally arrived: Newly filed court documents reviewed by The Associated Press reveal decade-old FBI suspicions that he traveled to Iran to sell classified secrets — not, as he says, to visit his grandmother.
+The answer has finally arrived: Newly filed court documents reviewed by The Associated Press reveal decade-old FBI suspicions that he traveled to Iran with the goal of selling classified secrets to the government.
 Hekmati vigorously disputes the allegations, has never faced criminal charges and is challenging a special master’s conclusion that he lied about his visit to Iran and is therefore not entitled to the money.

-The FBI suspicions help explain the government’s refusal for more than two years to pay Hekmati and muddy the narrative around a U.S. citizen, Marine and Iraq war veteran whose release was championed at the U.S. government’s highest levels, including by Joe Biden, then the vice president, and John Kerry, then the secretary of state.
+The FBI suspicions help explain the government’s ongoing refusal to pay Hekmati for his ordeal and muddy the narrative around a U.S. citizen, Marine and Iraq war veteran whose release was championed at the U.S. government’s highest levels, including by Joe Biden, then the vice president, and John Kerry, then the secretary of state.
 The documents offer radically conflicting accounts of Hekmati’s purpose in visiting Iran and detail the simmering behind-the-scenes dispute over whether he is entitled to access a fund that compensates victims of international terrorism.

 Hekmati said in a sworn statement that allegations he sought to sell out to Iran are ridiculous and offensive.
-His lawyers say the government’s suspicions, detailed in FBI reports and letters from the fund’s special master denying payments, are groundless and based on hearsay.
-Records show that an investigation was opened 10 years ago and that Hekmati was interviewed by FBI agents upon his release, and yet federal prosecutors have brought no case.
+His lawyers say the government’s suspicions, detailed in FBI documents and letters from the fund’s special master denying payments, are groundless and based on hearsay.

 “In this case, the U.S. government should put up or shut up,” said Scott Gilbert, a lawyer hired to recover damages.
 “If the government believes they have a case, indict Amir.
 Try Amir.
 But you, the U.S. government, won’t do that because you can’t do that.
 You don’t have sufficient factual evidence to do that.”

+Records show an investigation was opened 10 years ago, and that Hekmati was interviewed by FBI agents after his release from Iran, and yet federal prosecutors have brought no case.
+Years after the FBI scrutiny had begun, Hekmati was awarded payment from the government fund — money he expected to receive until the Justice Department reversed course two years ago.

-Gilbert declined to make Hemkati available for an interview while Hekmati’s lawsuit seeking payment is pending.
+Gilbert declined to make Hekmati available for an interview while the lawsuit seeking payment is pending.
+But in a lengthy internet post published Tuesday, Hekmati accused the FBI of having “abused its authority” and said the Justice Department had failed to respond to evidence he’d presented contradicting the allegations.

 The FBI and the Justice Department declined to comment, but details from the investigation emerge in hundreds of pages of documents filed in the case.